 This is really a failure of the medical model, of course; that all we need to do to fix conditions like anxiety and depression is to hand out a drug.

-Sure, sometimes the drugs work but for many people I’ve seen over the years the opposite is true.
+Sure, often the drugs do work but for many people I’ve seen over the years the opposite is true.
 Either nothing changes or the symptoms get worse.
 I often wondered to myself, ‘surely there must be something that works more reliably than this?’

-I thus began a search that would lead me down an unexpected route.
+I thus began a search that would lead me down an unexpected path…

 The Zen Master and wisdom of the Buddha

-I sat motionless, focusing on my breathing and the feather, making sure my outbreath was as gentle as I could make it.
+I sat motionless, focusing on my breathing, making sure my outbreath was as gentle as I could make it.